 We are currently conducting our clinical trial for ciforadenant at leading medical centers in the U.S., Australia and Canada.
-We are also conducting our clinical trials for CPI-006 and CPI-818 in the U.S. and Australia and for CPI-818 in South Korea.
+We are also conducting our clinical trials for CPI-006 in the U.S. and Australia and CPI-818 in the U.S., Australia and South Korea.
 In the future, we may add additional clinical sites outside of the United States in our clinical trials for ciforadenant, CPI-006 and CPI-818.
 Although the FDA may accept data from clinical trials conducted outside the United States, acceptance of this data is subject to certain conditions imposed by the FDA.
-For example, the clinical trial must be well designed and conducted and performed by qualified investigators in accordance with ethical principles.
-The study population must also adequately represent the U.S. population, and the data must be applicable to the U.S. population and U.S. medical practice in ways that the FDA deems clinical trials are subject to the applicable to the label the product in the United States.
-In addition, while these clinical trials are subject to the applicable local laws, FDA acceptance of the data will be dependent upon its determination that the studies also complied with all applicable U.S. laws and regulations.
+For example, the clinical trial must be well designed and conducted in accordance with GCP requirements, and the FDA must be able to validate the clinical trial data through an on-site inspection, if necessary.
+If a marketing application is based solely on foreign clinical trials to have been performed by clinical investigators of recognized competence.
 There can be no assurance the FDA will accept data from trials conducted outside of the United States.
 If the FDA does not accept the data from our clinical trials for ciforadenant, CPI-006 and CPI-818, or any other product candidates, it would likely result in the need for additional trials, which would be costly and time-consuming and delay or permanently halt our development of ciforadenant, CPI-006, CPI-818 or any other product candidates.